-Around year-end partner Janssen Pharmaceuticals Inc. is expected to announce a new major CNS indication for ADX71149 and start proof-of-concept (POC) trials in 2016.

-In H1 2016 Addex plans to start POC trials for dipraglurant ER in focal cervical dystonia with results in 2016.
-This would lead to a CHF 4.3/share increase in our risk-adjusted NPV.

-In the next 12 months the company also plans to start POC trials of ADX71441 (GABAB PAM) in Charcot-Marie-Tooth type 1A neuropathy and addiction (on securing sufficient funding).
+- Obtaining of US orphan drug designation (ODD) should substantially reduce clinical development costs, timelines, and significantly enhances the value of dipraglurant IR.
+On securing sufficient funding, a phase IIb/III pivotal trial could start in Q3 2016 with results expected in 2017.
+Our risk-adjusted NPV would jump by CHF 9.7/share - In H1 2016 Addex plans to start POC trials for dipraglurant ER in focal cervical dystonia with results in 2016.
+This would lead to a CHF 3.8/share increase in our risk-adjusted NPV. - In the next 18 months the company also plans to start POC trials of ADX71441 (GABA_B PAM) in Charcot-Marie-Tooth type 1A neuropathy and addiction (on securing sufficient funding).